nw-0712/nw-project2/README.md

 CONTENTS:
-User experience (ux)
+User experience (ux)<br/>
-Project goals
+Project goals<br/>
-Epics & user stories
+Epics & user stories<br/>
-Colours
+Colours<br/>
-Typography (fonts)
+Typography (fonts)<br/>
-Wireframes
+Wireframes<br/>
-Home page
+Home page<br/>
-Game page
+Game page<br/>
-Frameworks and Libraries
+Frameworks and Libraries<br/>
-Programs
-Languages
+Programs<br/>
+Languages<br/>
 Testing<br/>
-User stories
+User stories<br/>
-Code validation
+Code validation<br/>
-Accessibility & scores</>
+Accessibility & scores<br/>
-Delpoyment
+Delpoyment<br/>

-Home Page
+Home Page<br/>
 ![image](https://github.com/user-attachments/assets/39b6b372-83bf-4dfe-889b-01e3ada3d7ca)

-Game page
+Game page<br/>
 ![image](https://github.com/user-attachments/assets/e6a00470-16a4-4682-aad3-b43fac4cb1d3)

-User experience (ux)
+User experience (ux)<br/>
-The game must offer the ability to be rendered with different sizes of the grid layout of 18 different pairs of graphic cards The player has to be able to flip the tiles with the mouse or keyboard.
+The game must offer the ability to be rendered with different sizes of the grid layout of 18 different pairs of graphic cards<br/>
+The player has to be able to flip the tiles with the mouse or keyboard.<br/>
-The player must only be able to flip two tiles face up at a time.
+The player must only be able to flip two tiles face up at a time.<br/>
-After a suitable time, matching tiles that face up must not have a visible representation in the grid.
+After a suitable time, matching tiles that face up must not have a visible representation in the grid.<br/>
-After an appropriate time, tiles facing up and not matching must be flipped face down.
+After an appropriate time, tiles facing up and not matching must be flipped face down.<br/>
-The positions, or rather the graphics, of the tiles in the grid must be randomized before each game round.
+The positions, or rather the graphics, of the tiles in the grid must be randomized before each game round.<br/>
-The game must count how many attempts the player has made to find matching tiles and present the number of attempts when the game round is over.
+The game must count how many attempts the player has made to find matching tiles and present the number of attempts when the game round is over.<br/>
 After a game round is over, the user must be allowed to restart the new game round without reloading the page.

 Project Goals
 a.
-Bring your own idea(s) to life, based on providing value to users to address a specific real or imagined need.
+Bring your own idea(s) to life, based on providing value to users to address a specific real or imagined need.<br/>
 b.
-Use the relevant project assessment criteria as a guide to the minimum required functionality.
+Use the relevant project assessment criteria as a guide to the minimum required functionality.<br/>
 c.
-Test a front-end web application through the development, implementation and deployment stages
+Test a front-end web application through the development, implementation and deployment stages<br/>
 d.
-A fully functioning, well-documented game.
+A fully functioning, well-documented game.<br/>
 e.
-Deploy a Front-End web application to a Cloud platform.
+Deploy a Front-End web application to a Cloud platform.<br/>
 f.
-Demonstrate and document the development process through a version control system such as GitHub.
+Demonstrate and document the development process through a version control system such as GitHub.<br/>
 g.
-Implement Front-End interactivity, using core JavaScript, JavaScript libraries or frameworks.
+Implement Front-End interactivity, using core JavaScript, JavaScript libraries or frameworks.<br/>

-Epics & user stories
+Epics & user stories<br/>
-As a user I want the ability to click the 'Start Game' button and be tkaen to the game page As a user I want the ability to interact with the tiles in the grid layout and be able to click on tiles to see if there is a mtach or no match
+As a user I want the ability to click the 'Start Game' button and be tkaen to the game page<br/>
+As a user I want the ability to interact with the tiles in the grid layout and be able to click on tiles to see if there is a mtach or no match<br/>
-As a user I want the ability to to see how many moves I have left in the game As a user I want the ability to see the amount of time left via the timer on the tiop of the grid layout As a user I want the ability to restart the game if I run out of time or run out of moves As a user I want the ability to clcik the 'Restart' button and have the game layout refesh
+As a user I want the ability to to see how many moves I have left in the game<br/> As a user I want the ability to see the amount of time left via the timer on the tiop of the grid layout<br/>

-Typography
+As a user I want the ability to restart the game if I run out of time or run out of moves<br/>
+As a user I want the ability to clcik the 'Restart' button and have the game layout refesh<br/>

+Typography<br/>
-Headings: Font used: Agdasima
+Headings: Font used: Agdasima<br/>
-Subheading & body copy: Font used: Montserrat
+Subheading & body copy: Font used: Montserrat<br/>

-Wireframes
+Wireframes<br/>

 ![image](https://github.com/user-attachments/assets/a20f4cb8-8f22-4989-bdca-d21979362be5)
 ![image](https://github.com/user-attachments/assets/aaff5a67-f1a2-46b1-8a80-caf550dd5f9f)

-Frameworks, Libraries and Programs Used
+Frameworks, Libraries and Programs Used<br/>
 a.
-Languages: HTML, CSS, Javascript
+Languages: HTML, CSS, Javascript<br/>

-HTML5
+HTML5<br/>
 https://en.wikipedia.org/wiki/HTML5

-CSS
+CSS<br/>
 https://en.wikipedia.org/wiki/CSS

-Javascript
+Javascript<br/>
 https://www.javascript.com/

 b.
-Programs:
+Programs:<br/>
 VS desktop
 https://code.visualstudio.com/download